Spanish–Taíno War of San Juan–Borikén: Daguao and exile of the Taíno

-In March 1515, Gil noted in a correspondence to Hispaniola that a slaving armada under his command had cornered Agüeybana II in the adjacent islands, likely as part of the local Taíno community that had moved to Guadeloupe.
-The High Chief disappeared from record shortly afterwards.
+In March 1515, Gil noted in correspondence to Hispaniola that a slaving armada under his command had cornered Agüeybana II in the adjacent islands, likely as part of the local Taíno community that had moved to Guadeloupe.
+The High Chief disappeared from record shortly afterward.
 Two months later, Ponce de León led an incursion on the island, where the Spanish were ambushed by a contingent of natives and retreated.
 Towards the year's end, Humacao and Daguao led a final offensive, before surrendering in 1516.
 The Taíno continued exploiting the northeastern coasts to flee the Spanish and go into exile.
-Despite the advance of the mining operations in the former terrains of Loquillo and Humacao, reports of Spanish casualties continued into 1517, where the conquistadores noted that about a third of the natives were still belligerent.
-In 1518, the Spanish made an incursion to capture a high-ranking Taíno identified as "Cristóbal" in the Daguao, which may have been a reference to Agüeybana II himself, who had been known under that name prior to the conflict.
-The High Chief is not mentioned in further documentation, his fate left unclear.
+Despite the advance of the mining operations in the former terrains of Loquillo and Humacao, reports of Spanish casualties continued into 1517, when the conquistadores noted that about a third of the natives were still belligerent.
+In 1518, the Spanish made an incursion to capture a high-ranking Taíno identified as "Cristóbal" in the Daguao, which may have been a reference to Agüeybana II himself, who had been known under that name before the conflict.
+The High Chief is not mentioned in further documentation, his fate is left unclear.

-The associated attacks against the European settlements continued into the 1520s, with natives arriving by canoe, killing as many Spanish as possible, and leaving afterwards with freed Taíno and African slaves.
+The associated attacks against the European settlements continued into the 1520s, with natives arriving by canoe, killing as many Spanish as possible, and leaving afterward with freed Taíno and African slaves.
 Such incursions were reported in 1520, 1526, and 1528, with one last attack recorded in the haciendas of Daguao in 1529.
 Then, after two decades had passed since the events that began the conflict, the offensive suddenly halted.